VoICE Immunization Evidence: Population Inequity

 Key Evidence: Studies have indicated that the prevalence of risky behaviors associated with Sexually Transmitted Infections (STIs) and HIV is high among incarcerated adolescents.
 In the US, most adolescents sentenced to serve time in correctional facilities are offered preventive vaccination against hepatitis B. Medical clinics in correctional facilities provide an ideal environment for adolescents in high risk settings to obtain access to preventive health services.
 In certain cases, these facilities even overcome barriers such as parental consent by making these adolescents wards of the state and followed by which preventive services are obtained by the state providing consent.

-The funding of new vaccines for the elderly through public assistance has had a positive effect on prescribing of the same vaccine for private purchase recipients.
+Funding of vaccines for elderly through public assistance has positive effects on prescribing of vaccines for private purchase recipients.

 Key Evidence: A publicly funded 23vPPV (23 valent pneumococcal polysaccharide vaccine) program in Victoria, Australia not only dramatically increased vaccination coverage among the elderly in the public purchase program, but in other Australian states and territories that did not have a public program, the number of prescriptions issued for 23vPPV actually increased over the same period.